josmar-crwdstffng/angular/aio/content/guide/glossary.md

 A class that can modify the structure of the DOM or modify attributes in the DOM and component data model.
 A directive class definition is immediately preceded by a `@Directive()` [decorator][AioGuideGlossaryDecoratorDecoration] that supplies metadata.

-A directive class is usually associated with an HTML element or attribute, and that element or attribute is often referred to as the directive itself.
+A directive class is usually associated with an HTML element or attribute, and that element or attribute is often referred to as the directive.
 When Angular finds a directive in an HTML [template][AioGuideGlossaryTemplate], it creates the matching directive class instance and gives the instance control over that portion of the browser DOM.

 There are three categories of directive: